 Getting Mentally Prepared for Learning

 The learning process and the pursuit of mastery aren’t linear.
 It can go sideways, up, down, and all over.
 The downs tend to feel way down, especially early on.
 In this “valley of despair,” as it’s sometimes called, many of us quit.
 We stop for all sorts of reasons, but most of them are variations of not being happy with our progress.
-We tend to overvalue the climactic moments in life, the destination, and from the valley, the summit seems out of reach, so we give up.
+We tend to overvalue the climactic moments in life and the destination, and from the valley, the summit seems out of reach, so we give up.
 Mastery isn’t a destination, though; it’s not a place we get to and finally stop.
 It’s a path, and we find our way with practice.
 To handle all the challenges of practicing a skill, we've got to nail the mindset.

 The Learning Journey